Retail AI web assistant: Beyond browsing /

 Possibilities.

-Identify a typical user-issue and explore how an AI/VA might improve
+Identify a typical user issue and explore how an AI/VA might improve

 matters for all users.

-• Agent will be helpful rather than cross-sell/provide irrelevant information
+• Agent will be helpful rather than push irrelevant information

 • Agent to be more like ‘call centre’ associates (listening/intelligent)